mudcube/Event.js/README.md

 Event.modifySelectors = true; // add bulk *EventListener commands on NodeLists from querySelectorAll and others.
 </pre>

-*	Example of setting up a single listener with a custom configuration.
+*	Single listener with a custom configuration.
 ----------------------------------------------------
 <pre>
 // adding with addEventListener()